tbruckschlegel/local_deepseekv3/README.md

 # local_deepseekv3
-Do you have data privacy concerns using a LLM?
+Do you have data privacy concerns using a LLM or do you want unfiltered responses?
 Here is how to run Deepseek V3 locally on your Machine.

 ## Requirements